MechMadHog/mechmadhog/README.md

 ---

 By day, I’m a **Creative Digital Media graduate** turning ideas into interactive realities.
-By night, I’m training **Walter**... my offline AI sidekick and soon-to-be neuroprosthesis.
+By night, I’m training **Walter**… my offline AI sidekick and soon-to-be neuroprosthesis.
 Together, we’re testing the limits of what I can build with web tech, automation, and a little stubborn curiosity.

 **What I love making:**